cycle/docs/advanced/transaction.md

 ```

 ## Example Usage
-To persist your entity simply add it to transaction using `persist` method and call method `run` after that.
+To persist your entity simply add it to the transaction using the `persist` method and call method `run` after that.

 ```php
 $t = new Transaction($orm);